agude/agude.github.io/_posts/2024-09-02-steelcase_gesture_review.md

 Additionally, the arms aren't as nice as the Aeron's.
 The Gesture's arms don't go as low, about 6 1/2 inches off the seat compared to 5 1/2 for the Aeron.
-This is extremely important to me because I have very long arms.
+This is extremely important to me because I have very long arms compared to my torso; the Gesture's arms force my shoulders up.
 The Gesture's arms also stick out further when pushed all the way back (10 inches from the back of the chair, compared to 8 for the Aeron).
-This makes it harder to pull the chair under a desk to get close to your keyboard.
+This makes it harder to pull the chair under a desk to get close to the keyboard.
 The pads are a little thinner on the Gesture, making it slightly less comfortable.

 ## The Back